cantr1/DataAnalystPortfolio/README.md

 - **Analysis**: Identified popular categories, trends in user ratings, and pricing strategies that correlate with higher user ratings and engagement.

-- **Dashboard**: Created an engaging and user-friendly dashboard to visualize key insights.
+- **Dashboard**: Created an engaging and user-friendly dashboard in Tableau to visualize key insights.

 Each project is accompanied by a thorough README document, providing an overview of the project's context, the analytical approach taken, and a summary of findings.
 By perusing these projects, you will gain insights into my problem-solving capabilities, technical expertise, and ability to communicate complex data-driven insights in a clear and impactful manner.